inno-se/the-guide/README.md

 ### Extend the knowledge base

 - Skim the ***SWEBOK*** [^Swebok] - a comprehensive guide for "generally accepted knowledge" in software engineering.
-- Come up with good questions about a particular topic, e.g., Software Requirements (Chapter 1 of [^Swebok]).
+- Come up with good questions about a particular topic, e.g., Software Requirements (see [[^Swebok], Ch.
+1, p.
+1-1]).
 - Load relevant parts of the knowledge base to a chat with an LLM.
 - Ask the LLM to come up with more questions and prompts for a chat on that topic.
 - Discuss the topic.